Rubinhuang9239/HLS360CROSS/README.md

 # HLS360CROSS

-<h2>Before you really can run this, you will need two plugins!</h2>
+<h2>Before you really can run this, you will need to install these two plugins!</h2>

 #1 https://chrome.google.com/webstore/detail/get-hls-from-youtbe/dhjnjclmedbgdbmipdmdmoejnadcjnja?hl=en-US
 To get a playable HLS URL(m3u8 format), you need this plugin to retrive the url from Youtube.